manifold-systems/manifold/docs/docs.md

 * **Jailbreak** type-safe reflection
 * Lots more

-At a high level each of these features is classified as either a **Type Manifold** or an **Extension** via the **Extension Manifold**.

 ## Type Manifolds

-Bridging the worlds of information and programming, *type manifolds* act as adapters to automatically connect schematized data sources with Java.
-More specifically, a type manifold transforms a data source into a data _type_ directly accessible in your Java code eliminating code generation build steps involved with conventional tools.
-Additionally Manifold provides IDE integration to automatically keep types in sync with data sources as you make changes, again with no additional build steps.
-In essence with Manifold a data source **_is_** a data type.
+Bridging the worlds of information and programming, a *type manifold* acts as an adapter to automatically connect a structured data source to Java's type system.
+The core Manifold framework seamlessly plugs into the Java compiler enabling a type manifold to transform structured data into a data _type_ directly accessible in your Java code eliminating code generation build steps otherwise required with conventional tools.
+Additionally Manifold provides comprehensive IntelliJ IDEA integration.
+Types are always in sync; changes you make to structured data are immediately available in the type system _without a compilation step_.
+Code completion, navigation, usage searching, refactoring -- all seamlessly integrated.
+With Manifold a data source is a virtual data _type_.

-To illustrate, consider this properties resource file:
+To illustrate, consider this simple properties resource file:

 `/abc/MyProperties.properties`
 ```properties